-The Marian University Writing Center is an active hub within Writing Futures at Marian University and serves the Marian University campus and greater Indianapolis community through in-person and online individual consultations, workshops, events, and collaborative instruction.
+The Marian University Writing Center is an active hub within the College of Arts and Sciences and serves the Marian University campus and greater Indianapolis community through in-person and online individual consultations, workshops, events, and collaborative instruction.